Updated April 20, 2023

 Name: the operation is optional

-Returns: has input type and comprises the similar input data type, and the shape of the dimension should be added in one.
+Returns: has input type and comprises a similar input data type, and the shape of the dimension should be added in one.

 -defined as input, name, axis, dim should be set as none.